Candle Burning Tips

 - Read instructions on the bottom of jar.

-- Always place candles on a protected heat resistant surface away from children and drafts.
+- Always place candles on a protected heat resistant surface away from children, pets and drafts.

 - Never close the lid on a burning candle.